Currie Street: History

 The street was named after British MP Raikes Currie (1801–1881), a founder of the South Australian Company and treasurer of the South Australian Church Society.
 The street was named after Currie by the Street Naming Committee in 1837.

 English benefactor William Augustine Leigh (1802–1873), who bought many parcels of land in South Australia through his agent Sir John Morphett, bought two town acres between Currie and Hindley Streets.
-Hence the naming of Leigh Street, a now pedestrianised street between the two, and a popular dining area.
+Hence the naming of Leigh Street, a now pedestrianised street between the two, and a popular dining precinct.

 Thomas Topham Petheridge, of Plymouth, was a land grantee of Town acre 138 on Currie Street's south side, and of Town acre 176 on Waymouth Street's north side.
 Topham Street, now closed, which ran between Currie and Waymouth Streets over the land granted to Petheridge, was named eponymously.
 The street is now the site of Topham Mall.

 The Currie Street Model School, one of four "model schools" in the city centre, was established in 1893.

 In July 2012, bus lanes were introduced along the full length of Currie Street.